plusserver/docs/content/en/dedicated-server/management.md

 ### Restrictions

-The firewall, which is included with your dedicated server, is a simple packet filter that only filters incoming packets.
+The firewall included with your dedicated server is a basic packet filter that only processes incoming packets.
 The following additional restrictions apply:

 * Removing (not deactivating) ALL firewall rules results in the firewall itself being deactivated - no more filtering takes place (Any-Any Accept)!
-* Conversely, this means: Adding a single rule always activates the firewall - only packets that have been explicitly enabled are allowed.
+* This also means: Adding a single rule always activates the firewall - only packets that have been explicitly enabled are allowed.
 * A maximum of 20 rules can be created.
 * We do not have any logs of rejected or accepted packets, so these cannot be used to assist with troubleshooting.

-### Manage
+### How to edit

 To edit the firewall rules of your server, log in to CloudHub and open the dashboard of your server (Cloud Services -> Dedicated Server -> Select Server).
 At the bottom of the page you will find "Firewall configurations".